davidcarboni/restolino/README.md

 Restolino has unreasonable opinions, but if you want to do simple stuff fast you'll find them useful:

+ * Assumes no context path.
+Why would you run more than one webapp in the same container?
+The container is the webapp.
  * You can only GET /.
 Why would you PUT, POST or DELETE the root?
 You wouldn't.
 If you think you would your design sucks.
 Implement the `Home` interface, which provides a single method: `get(req, res)`.
  * You only need one 404 handler.
 Implement the `NotFound` interface, which provides a single method: `handle(req, res)`.
  * You only need one error handler, but you do need to know where the error occurred.
 Implement the `Boom` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.